-This hat is knit from the top down.
-Admittedly, it is tricky to start this hat because 1 stitch is knit back into itself to create 8 stitches, so remember to cast on that first slip knot loosely.
+This hat is knitted from the top down.
+Admittedly, it is tricky to start this hat because 1 stitch is knitted back into itself to create 8 stitches, so remember to cast on that first slip knot loosely.

 Don't forget to check out my other free patterns listed on the sidebar!

 • 80 yards of worsted weight feltable (non superwash) wool for the hat.
 I used Cascade 220.

 • 1 yard of DK or worsted weight black yarn for the tassel.
 I used Tahki Cotton Classic because it is in my stash.